chatspry/chatspry.java/README.md

-Chatspry Java Project
+Chatspry Java Client
 =======================

-This project is meant to contain all Chatspry-specific Java code, as well as an Android application.
-Because of the Gradle-based structure, it should be possible to pull the project and utilise your favourite IDE to generate project files as well as build the artifacts.
+This project contains the Chatspry Java client, as well as all supporting code.

 Developing
 ----------